kukuu/integration/implementing-comprehensive-incremental-deployments.md

 Here are some practices and tools that can be used to implement comprehensive incremental deployments:
 Feature Toggles/Flags: Use feature toggles to enable or disable specific features during deployment.
 This allows you to control the rollout of new functionality and easily roll back if needed.
 Tools like LaunchDarkly or Unleash can help manage feature toggles.

-- Canary Deployment: Deploy new features or updates to a small subset of users (the "canary" group) before rolling out to the entire user base.
+- Canary Deployment (Segmentation) : Deploy new features or updates to a small subset of users (the "canary" group) before rolling out to the entire user base.
 This helps identify issues early and minimize the impact of potential problems.
 Kubernetes and Istio can assist in canary deployments.

 - Blue-Green Deployment: Maintain two identical environments, one active (blue) and the other inactive (green).
 Deploy updates to the inactive environment and switch traffic to the updated version once it's tested and verified.
 Tools like AWS Elastic Beanstalk or Docker Swarm can facilitate blue-green deployments.